ClayLipscomb/Odapter/README.md

 ### Run Time Features - Packages

 * Invokes packaged functions and stored procedures
 * Hydrates a List of (record type derived) DTOs from a returned (incl.
-OUT param) strongly typed cursor result set
+OUT param) typed cursor result set
-* Hydrates a List of DTOs from a returned weakly typed cursor result set using configurable mapping:
+* Hydrates a List of DTOs from a returned untyped cursor result set using configurable mapping:
     - Mapping by name: column name to property name (translates underscore_delimited to PascalCase)
     - Mapping by position: column position to property attribute position (unmapped column silent fail option)
     - For performance, uses thread-safe static cache for mappings of C# DTO to Oracle result set
-* Constructs (from underlying columns) and hydrates DataTable from returned strongly or weakly typed cursor result set
+* Constructs (from underlying columns) and hydrates DataTable from returned typed or untyped cursor result set
 * Optionally limits the number of rows returned from any cursor result set

 ### Getting Started: Generating Code for Packages